-Berkeley is taking advantage of the apparent contradiction between saying, on the one hand, that all knowledge comes from sense experience and, on the other, that we have knowledge of insensible objects.
+Berkeley is taking advantage of the apparent contradiction in Locke's work between saying, on the one hand, that all knowledge comes from sense experience and, on the other, that we have knowledge of insensible objects.

 If we are empiricists, says Berkeley, we can have no experience, no sensation, of insensible parts.

-Still, even though Locke and Berkeley reject innate ideas, they have to admit that we have some ability to reason or infer.
+Still, even though Locke and Berkeley reject innate ideas, they both have to admit that we have some ability to reason or infer.